AdobeDocs/experience-platform.en/help/segmentation/ui/overview.md

 ![](../images/segment-builder/add-container.png)

 A new container appears as the child of the first container, but you can adjust the hierarchy by dragging and moving the containers.
-The default behavior of a container is to "Include" the attribute, event, or audience provided.
-You can set the rule to "Exclude" profiles that match the container criteria by clicking **[!UICONTROL Include]** in the top-left corner of the tile and selecting "Exclude".
+The default behavior of a container is to "[!UICONTROL Include]" the attribute, event, or audience provided.
+You can set the rule to "[!UICONTROL Exclude]" profiles that match the container criteria by clicking **[!UICONTROL Include]** in the top-left corner of the tile and selecting "[!UICONTROL Exclude]".

 A child container can also be extracted and added inline to the parent container by clicking "unwrap container" on the child container.
 Click the ellipses (...) in the top-right corner of the child container to access this option.